thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 `advance` returns the span of the token we just passed.
 `advance`, perhaps surprisingly, does not return the actual token we just passed, only it's span.
-Calls to `advance` are almost always preceded by calls to `at`, so we already know what token we're _at_.
+Calls to `advance` are always preceded by calls to `at`, so we already know what token we're _at_.
-In fact at followed by advance is so common, it gets its own helper `eat`:
+In fact, at followed by advance is so common, it gets its own helper `eat`:

 ```rs
 fn eat(&mut self, token: Syntax) -> Option<&str> {